 - kidney malfunction

-- neurological issues like depression and reduced cognitive function
+- psychological issues like depression

 Crohn’s-related issues that contribute to weakened bones include: